Udokailodigwe/POKEDEX-App/readme.md

 ### App description
-This application is used for viewing the list of Pokemons and their detials.
+This application is used for viewing the list of Pokemons and their details.

 ### Goal of the Users: